 Make an application to backdate your Council Tax Reduction

 You can do this by writing to the Benefits Team using the contact details below.

-What happens when an application to backdate Council Tax Reduction is made?
+What happens when you make an application to backdate Council Tax Reduction?

-See appeal against a Council Tax reduction decision.
-Your application will be considered by the Benefits Team.
-The more information and evidence you give, the quicker a decision can be made.
+The Benefits Team will consider your application.
+The more information and evidence you give, the quicker the decision.
 It may be necessary to write to you for more information.
 We may need to ask you to come in for an informal interview.
-Your application will be looked at within 21 days.
-You will be sent a letter telling you of our decision.
-If we have decided that you have not shown good cause, this will be explained in our letter.
-You will then have the right of appeal against our decision.
+We will look at your application within 21 days.
+We will send you a letter telling you of our decision.
+If we decide that you have not shown good cause, we will explain this in our letter.
+You have the right of appeal against our decision.